dkorunic/pktstat-bpf/README.md

 With `--json` it is possible to get traffic statistics in JSON format.

 With `--xdp` program will switch from TC eBPF mode to XDP eBPF mode, working in even more high-performance mode however this will disable all egress statistics.
 On program exit it is also possible to get an interface reset, so it is best to use this program inside of [screen](https://www.gnu.org/software/screen/) or [tmux](https://github.com/tmux/tmux).

+Additionally it is possible to change XDP attach mode with `--xdp_mode` from `auto` (best-effort between native and generic) to `native` or `offload`, for NIC drivers that support XDP or even NICs that have hardware XDP support.